dennismaxjung/vscode-dotnet-auto-attach/README.md

 This extension contributes the following settings:

-* `myExtension.enable`: enable/disable this extension
+- `myExtension.enable`: enable/disable this extension
-* `myExtension.thing`: set to `blah` to do something
+- `myExtension.thing`: set to `blah` to do something

-## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.

-## Release Notes
+## Release Notes & Known Issues

-Users appreciate release notes as you update your extension.

-### 1.0.0

-Initial release of ...

-### 1.0.1

-Fixed issue #.

-### 1.1.0

-Added features X, Y, and Z.
+See the [CHANGELOG.md](CHANGELOG.md) for the details of changes for each version and known issues.

 ## Built With

-* [typescript-collections](https://www.npmjs.com/package/typescript-collections) - It is a complete, fully tested data structure library written in TypeScript.
+- [typescript-collections](https://www.npmjs.com/package/typescript-collections) - It is a complete, fully tested data structure library written in TypeScript.

 ## Contributing